nmarks99/VanGo/README.md

 This project also uses another library I have developed, [diff-drive](https://github.com/nmarks99/diff-drive).
-Although still very much a work in progress, the diff-drive library provides an easy to use and somewhat generic framework for programming different drive robots.
+Although still very much a work in progress, the diff-drive library provides an easy to use and somewhat generic framework for programming differential drive robots.
 VanGo uses the diff-drive library primarily for pose estimation via wheel odometry.